mrdubya/copyright-updater/README.md

 Copyright Updater
 =================

-This plugin will automatically update Copyright notices for specific Copyright owners.
+This plugin will automatically update the year in Copyright notices for specific Copyright owners.
 This is based on VIM tip #1521.

 The plugin recognises the following examples of Copyright notice: